 We will always inform you before sending your watch to a third party.

 Do you service the expensive watches in your retail outlets?

 We can usually carry out battery replacements and resealing as well as bracelet adjustments and repairs in the branch, often where jewellers or boutiques have to send your watch away for several weeks… But all major repairs and watch servicing is either carried out in our Service Centre based in Preston or where necessary outsourced to the relevant accredited service centre, however you can drop off and collect your watch in any of our branches where it will be transferred by G4S in fully insured secure packaging.

 Will my watch be safe if I post it to you?

-The Watch Lab recommends the use of Special Delivery from Royal Mail.
-This is the preferred carriage way for the whole of the jewellery trade and is found to be extremely safe, very reliable and insured up to £2500.
+When you have a postal repair, we will send you a freepost parcel for Royal Mail Special Delivery – this is the preferred carriage method for the majority of the jewellery trade and is found to be extremely safe, reliable and insured up to £2500.

 What is your policy regarding unused / unwanted new watch purchases?

 Customers will be offered a full refund or exchange on all new watches, if returned within 14 days of the date of purchase.
 The watch must be in perfect condition, unused and unworn and with all original packaging material with warranty and instruction booklets.
-We do not accept any watch with any indication that it has been worn or used in any manner, these include scratches, smudges, chips or any other signs of use.
+We do not accept any watch with any indication that it has been worn or used in any manner.

 **At Christmas this policy is extended and purchases made during December can be returned for refund or exchange up to and including December 31st.